All Episodes

 They're looking at fear, and the fear is defeat.

-Now, the option for the Republicans here as I see it, is defeat versus opportunity.
+Now, the option for the Republicans here, as I see it, is defeat versus opportunity.

-But it's this problem of looking through everything via fear, looking at everything via fear that that skews your judgment.
+But it's this problem of looking through everything via fear, looking at everything via fear that skews your judgment.

-It's it it it almost inarguable.
+It's almost inarguable.

 There are exceptions to this.